 In the HE sector that doesn’t apply.
-Yes we have managed laptops, which are known hardware running a centrally controlled build, but the majority of devices on our network are a student’s personal laptop or phone.
+Yes we have managed laptops, which are known hardware running a centrally controlled build, but the majority of devices on our network are personal devices belonging to students.
 We provide services to academic departments, but if they decide they’re going to buy whatever they like and then expect us to make it work…. that’s pretty much what we’re there for.

-A key focus is the student experience.
-We prioritise delivering a good service to study bedrooms – something that has required wholesale redeployment of WiFi to some buildings.
+Some of the key metrics of UK universities focus on the student experience.
+We prioritise delivering a good service to study bedrooms – something that has required wholesale redeployment of Wi-Fi to some buildings.

 And so, dear reader, you’ll realise that we do have some requirements defined.
 Experience and network monitoring tells us we have a high proportion of Apple iOS devices on the network – so coverage is based on what we know helps iPhones roam well.
-We know how much bandwidth our users typically use – it’s surprisingly little but we have to support netflix in the study bedrooms.
+We know a lot of those devices are phones so we factor that into the RF design.
+We know how much bandwidth our users typically use – it’s surprisingly little but we do have to support netflix in the study bedrooms.

-We use DFS channels across our campus, we use a four channel plan on 2.4GHz – both bad news according to some people, but it works.
+To allow for the relatively high density of access points required to deliver the service students expect we use all available 5GHz channels across our campus and we use a four channel plan on 2.4GHz – both bad news according to some people, but it works.

-Perhaps the most important aspect of providing Wi-Fi for the weird combination of enterprise, domestic, education and unpredictable research demands that Higher Ed brings is to make sure you can do it.
-The second you tell that professor of robotics they can’t connect to your Wi-Fi, a dozen rogue networks will pop up.
+Perhaps the most important aspect of providing Wi-Fi for the weird combination of enterprise, domestic, education and unpredictable research demands that Higher Ed brings is to make sure you say “yes”.
+The second you tell that professor of robotics they can’t connect to your Wi-Fi, a dozen rogue APs with random networks will pop up.
 Agile, flexible, on demand network design is hard work but it’s easier than firefighting the wall of interference from that swarm of robots…. or is that a different movie I’m thinking of?